zerotoolz/zerotoolz/README.md

 # My name is Anatoliy.
-I am experienced ICT professional.
+Experienced ICT professional.

 ## I am team player with results-oriented principles in work.
 Open for networking.
 Passionate in Blockchain, AI, IT security, auditing and data science.